By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

 Child labour is the employment of children as money earners.
-It became a serious social problem during the Industrial Revolution in Britain during the 1700s, and the problem spread to other countries as they became industrialized.
+It became a serious social problem in the Industrial Revolution in Britain during the 1700's, and the problem spread to other countries as they became industrialized.
 The problem arose when children, many below the age of 10, were employed by factories and mines.
 The youths were forced to work long hours under dangerous and unhealthy conditions, and their wages were very small.
 Child workers were often deprived of the chance to attend school.
 Uneducated, the only work they were capable of doing was unskilled labor.
 Thus, they had little chance to improve themselves.

-In developed countries, children have to go to school to learn skills for the future.
-Children learn at an early age to run errands, help to cook, and clean the house.
+In developed countries children have to go to school to learn skills for the future.
+Children learn at an early are to run errands, help to cook, and clean the house.
 The children often work by choice, in order to have extra pocket money for themselves and for the family.
 Most children work because in third world countries the money is not for extra leisure but for survival.
-Children have a better chance of being less exploited when they work in a family business.
+Children have a better chance being less exploited when they work in a family business.
 The danger rests when the work is outside of the family.

 The children work long hours and under strain.
 The children are usually too young to work but do anyway.
 Most children work on the streets and for very little pay (approximately 3 dollars a day).
 The working children work with no motivation usually and must take it upon themselves at a very young age to deal with the stress of work.